diku-compSys/compSys-e2021-pub/coursedescription.md

 The general outline of CompSys will be the following:

  * Week 36-37: Introduction to the abstract computing machine, C programming and data representation
- * Week 38-40: Computer networks and security - application and transport
+ * Week 38-40: Computer networks and security - application and transport layer
  * Week 41: Memory hierarchy and caching
  * Week 42: Fall break
  * Week 43-45: Operating systems